 Client carried out a competitive bidding process for selection of ME&IE consultants for Water Conservation of Barani Areas in Khyber Pakhtunkhwa (WCBAKP).
 A Joint Venture of companies' M/s G3 Engineering Consultants (Pvt.)
 Ltd., Ease-Pak Engineering Services (Pvt.)
-Ltd., Centre for Social Research and Development (CSRD) and ADA Consultants Inc. Canada and S&S Associates has been selected as ME&IE Consultants of the project.
-After signing the contract agreement with client, consultants mobilized its Team Leader on 15 December 2020 and other staff on December 24, 2020 to start project activities.
+Ltd., Centre for Social Research and Development (CSR&D) and ADA Consultants Inc. Canada has been selected as ME&IE Consultants of the project.
+After signing the contract agreement with client, consultants mobilized its Team Leader on 24 December 2020 and other staff to start project activities.